 - Affiliate marketing is rising, accounting for approximately 15% of the sales of the digital media industry.

 - Publishers also take a native approach to affiliate marketing by incorporating product ties into organic content.

 Affiliate marketing software, such as Scaleo, acts as an intermediary for advertisers and marketers.
-Affiliates and an online retailer settle on a particular action(s) that will result in a payment to the affiliate, and the platform guarantees that these transactions are secure, equitable, and are not left to manual labor.
+Affiliates and online retailers settle on a particular action(s) that will result in a payment to their affiliates, and the platform guarantees that these transactions are secure, equitable, and are not left to manual labor.

 Why is Scaleo the best affiliate marketing software platform?

 Scaleo is an innovative affiliate marketing software that can be used as an affiliate program or as a stand-alone platform for creating your own affiliate network.